Sensitivity analysis

 How to provide the sensitivity factors input

 The sensitivity factors may be created directly through Java code, or be provided to PowSyBl via a JSON file.
 This file should contain a list of JSON objects, each one representing a sensitivity factor.
-The example below shows how to write a JSON file to perform a sensitivity analysis on the active power through a line, with respect to an injection on the network.
+The example below shows how to write a JSON file to perform a sensitivity analysis on the active power through a line, with respect to a GLSK and to an injection on the network.

 [ {